pivotal/docs-tap/supply-chain/platform-engineering/how-to/deploying-supply-chains/gitops-managed.hbs.md

 4. Using continuous integration, test and ultimately approve the pull/merge request
 5. Using continuous deployment, deliver your edits to build clusters.

-Note: Both the integration and deployment of your SupplyChains should be managed by SupplyChains.
+**Note** Both the integration and deployment of your SupplyChains should be managed by SupplyChains.
 Tanzu plans on releasing examples of integration and delivery SupplyChains _for_ SupplyChains in coming releases.